More on the long time stability of Feynman-Kac semigroups: Introduction

 Feynman--Kac semigroups have a long history in physics and mathematics.
 One of their traditional applications as a probabilistic representation of Schrödinger semigroups~\cite{karatzas2012brownian} is the computation of ground state energies through Diffusion Monte Carlo algorithms~\cite{grimm1971monte,anderson1975random,ceperley1980ground,foulkes2001quantum}.
 It has also become a significant tool in non-linear filtering and genealogical models~\cite{del2000branching,del2003particle,del2004feynman}, as well as in large deviations theory~\cite{donsker1975variational,kontoyiannis2005large,giardina2006direct,wu2001large}.
 In all these contexts, the dynamics is evolved and its paths are weighted depending on some cost function.
 This function is typically a potential energy, a likelihood, or a function whose fluctuations are of interest.

 As for Markov chains, the long time behavior of such dynamics is important.
 However, the long-time analysis is made difficult by the non-linear character of the evolution, so the methods used for the stability of Markov chains~\cite{meyn2012markov,hairer2011yet} cannot be straightforwardly adapted in this context.
 A series of papers~\cite{del2001stability,del2002stability,del2004feynman} rely on the powerful Dobrushin ergodic coefficient~\cite{dobrushin1956centralI,dobrushin1956centralII}.
-If this tools enables to deal with the nonlinearity and to consider time-inhomogeneous processes, the conditions imposed on the dynamics are not realistic for unbounded domains.
+However, although this tool enables to deal with the nonlinearity and to consider time-inhomogeneous processes, the conditions imposed on the dynamics are not realistic for unbounded domains.

 The purpose of this paper is to propose a new scheme of proof for the ergodicity of Feynman--Kac dynamics, suitable for cases where the state space is unbounded.
 It is based on the principal eigenvalue problem associated to a weighted evolution operator.
-It then relies on studying a $h$-transformed version of the dynamics~\cite{doob1957conditional}, where $h$ is the eigenvector associated to the eigenproblem.
+It then relies on studying a $h$-transformed version of the dynamics~\cite{doob1957conditional}, where~$h$ is the eigenvector associated to the eigenproblem.
 This turns the non-linear dynamics into a linear Markov evolution, which can then be studied with standard techniques~\cite{meyn2012markov,hairer2011yet}.
 However, the spectral properties of the generator fall out of the typical regime of self-adjoint operators, since the dynamics is in general non-reversible.
 A striking fact of our results is that, under Lyapunov and minorization conditions similar to those of~\cite{hairer2011yet} stated for non-probabilistic kernels, we perform a non self-adjoint spectral analysis that recasts the Feynman--Kac problem into the Markov chain framework studied in~\cite{hairer2011yet}.